lyteword/chspurgeon-tod/volume-4/psalm-85.md

 (c) By effectual calling.

-2\.The time of forgiveness: *Thou hast forgiven,* etc.
+2\.
+The time of forgiveness: *Thou hast forgiven,* etc.

-3\.The method of forgiveness.
+3\.
+The method of forgiveness.

 (a) Forgiven.
 Hebrew, borne, same word as in Le 16:22: "The goat shall bear upon him all their iniquities."